judus/rocket-engine/readme.md

 But hey — at a cosmic scale, what’s a light second more or less gonna matter?

+**About the Docs**
+This README is as unfinished and unstable as the engine itself.
+Some features aren’t documented.
+Some are outdated.
+Some I barely remember writing.

 ### Quick Start Example

 Example of initializing the Rocket Engine and setting up a few scenes: